HUIGUANHAO/CISC3003-Individual_part-DC126711/README.md

   >- MySQL

 # Database Deployment
+The first step is to start our server, which requires us to install XAMPP or WAMP and MySQL already on our computer.
+>1.
+We start the XAMPP or WAMP server first
+>2.
+Let's open the Admin screen
+>3.
+Select import
-First, we import the rentsys.sql file, which will create the required database and tables:
+>4. we import the rentsys.sql file, which will create the required database and tables:
 ![alt text](<My screen shots/database_setup.png>)
 After that we set the password of the user in conn.php file so that we can complete the connection to the database